Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 5. Class E = between 8640 and 86400 MEAs per day
 6. Class F = greater than 86400 MEAs per day

 These ranges are inclusive for the lower bound and exclusive for the upper bound.
-The ranges and names of each classification can be modified by the end user.
-In addition, for each classification, the user can define a threshold.
-This threshold will compare the amount of devices in each class, and then calculate a percentage on the `Device Overview` page.

 The `Device Statistics` data is available monthly for the selected tenant, and you can export the data to CSV for analysis outside of Cumulocity IoT.